bigbigmdm/CH341-USB-EEPROM-Flash-BIOS-Programmer/README.md

     - How to use CH341A to Program a **Arduino-Pro Mini** : https://www.onetransistor.eu/2018/02/program-arduino-pro-mini-with-ch341a.html
     - Windows API for I2C Programming : https://www.onetransistor.eu/2017/09/ch341a-usb-i2c-programming.html
     - Windows API for SPI Programming : https://www.onetransistor.eu/2017/12/ch341a-usb-spi-programming.html
-  * **Electrodragon** https://www.electrodragon.com - One of the best Maker shops out there, you can find tons of goodies for your projects
+  * **Semaf Electronics** https://electronics.semaf.at - One of the best Maker shops out there, you can find tons of goodies for your projects
     - Very useful breakout board for CH341a Chip: https://www.electrodragon.com/product/ch341-usb-convert-flash-board-usb-ttl-iic-spi-etc/
     - Documentation about the board: https://www.electrodragon.com/w/CH340
   * ***Jiangsu QinHeng Ltd*** Company creating these wonderful CH341a ICs http://www.wch.cn/